blakewatson/htmlforpeople/readme.md

 ### Fonts

 Valkyrie and Heliotrope are licensed by [MB Type](https://mbtype.com/).
 If you plan to host a copy of this website, you will need to acquire your own licence from MB Type, or use different fonts.

+Input Sans, by [David Jonathan Ross](https://djr.com/), is licensed by [Type Network](https://typenetwork.com/).
+It’s being hosted by Type Network.
+If you want to use it, you’ll need to acquire your own license from Type Network.